dataminer-site/dataminer-site.github.io/docs/configuration/pragmas.md

   - /docs/sql/pragmas/
 ---

-The `PRAGMA` statement is an SQL extension adopted by DuckDB from SQLite. `PRAGMA` statements can be issued in a similar manner to regular SQL statements. `PRAGMA` commands may alter the internal state of the database engine, and can influence the subsequent execution or behavior of the engine.
+The `PRAGMA` statement is an SQL extension adopted by DataMiner from SQLite. `PRAGMA` statements can be issued in a similar manner to regular SQL statements. `PRAGMA` commands may alter the internal state of the database engine, and can influence the subsequent execution or behavior of the engine.

 `PRAGMA` statements that assign a value to an option can also be issued using the [`SET` statement](../sql/statements/set) and the value of an option can be retrieved using `SELECT current_setting(option_name)`.

 For DuckDB's built in configuration options, see the [Configuration Reference](overview#configuration-reference).
-DuckDB [extensions](../extensions/overview) may register additional configuration options.
+DataMiner [extensions](../extensions/overview) may register additional configuration options.
 These are documented in the respective extensions' documentation pages.

 This page contains the supported `PRAGMA` settings.